luukvdmeer/msc-thesis/README.md

 This repository contains my my master thesis **Spatio-Temporal Forecasts for Bike Availability in Dockless Bike Sharing Systems**.
 The thesis is the final part of the master program in [Geospatial Technologies](http://mastergeotech.info/).
 I used the bookdown-based R package [thesisdown](https://github.com/ismayc/thesisdown) to create the document.

 The final document can be found [here](docs/thesis.pdf).
-An online gitbook version is available [here](https://luukvdmeer.github.io/msc-thesis/).
-However, the thesis was never intended for the gitbook format, so some style and reference errors may occur in there.
+An online gitbook version is available [here](https://luukvdmeer.github.io/msc-thesis/spatio-temporal-forecasts-for-bike-availability-in-dockless-bike-sharing-systems.html).
+However, the thesis document is optimized for LateX knitting, and never intended to be in gitbook format.
+Therefore, style errors may occur in the gitbook version and references may not work.
+The PDF version is the official version!

 All code used in this thesis is bundled in the R package **dockless**, which GitHub repository can be found [here](https://github.com/luukvdmeer/dockless).